asder8215/sharded_ringbuf/README.md

 ![MPMC usize Benchmark Results without Barrier](readme_imgs/mpmc_usize_without_barrier.png) -->

-Typical best performance for this buffer seems to come from matching the number of shards with the maximum number of enquerer/dequerer tasks spawned and then using ShiftBy policy ensuring that each enquerer tasks and dequerer tasks are at a unique initial index with respect to each other enquerer/dequerer task with the ideal shift for each enquerer/dequerer task being the number of enquerer/dequerer tasks spawned respectively (i.e. if you spawned 5 dequerer tasks, you want each task to have an initial shard index of 0, ..., 4 with a shift 5 and if you spawned 10 enquerer tasks, you want each task to have an intial shard index of 0, ..., 9 with a shift of 10).
+Typical best performance for this buffer seems to come from matching the number of shards with the maximum number of enqueuers/dequeuers tasks spawned and then using ShiftBy policy ensuring that each enqueuers tasks and dequeuers tasks are at a unique initial index with respect to each other enqueuers/dequeuers task with the ideal shift for each enqueuers/dequeuers task being the number of enqueuers/dequeuers tasks spawned respectively (i.e. if you spawned 5 dequeuers tasks, you want each task to have an initial shard index of 0, ..., 4 with a shift 5 and if you spawned 10 enqueuers tasks, you want each task to have an intial shard index of 0, ..., 9 with a shift of 10).

 # Future Additions/Thoughts
 * Enqueuing/Dequeuing items in batches to take advantage of Auto-Vectorization compiler optimizations